Connect with others who understand.

 • Bleed

-Not all HPV warts cause discomfort.
+Not all genital warts cause discomfort.
 The number of warts you have may grow or stay the same, and they sometimes go away on their own.
+Even if you don’t have warts that you can see, it’s still possible to have a high-risk strain of HPV.
+That’s why screening tests are so important — some strains can lead to cervical cancer or other HPV-related cancers over time.

-HPV can cause warts to form on hands, fingers, and fingernails.
+HPV can cause warts to develop on the hands, fingers, and fingernails.
 (CC BY-NC-ND 3.0 NZ/DermNet)

-HPV is more commonly associated with warts on male and female genitals.
-(CC BY-NC-ND 3.0 NZ/DermNet)
+HPV is associated with warts on the genitals.
+(CC BY-NC-ND 3.0 NZ/DermNet/DermNet)

-• Topicals — Lotions, creams, or ointments applied to skin
+• Topicals — Lotions, creams, or ointments applied to the skin

-• Systemics — Medications that work internally to hold back the immune system (called immunosuppression) and are taken by mouth, injection, or intravenous infusion
+• Systemics — Medications that work internally to hold back the immune system (called immunosuppression) and are given by mouth, injection, or intravenous infusion

 • Phototherapy — Exposure of skin to ultraviolet light